ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

                          | "(" with_entry "," ... "," with_entry ")"
     with_entry ::= ModuleName "with" ModuleName

-Entities exported by a library component can be brought into scope in another component via the ``backpack-includes`` field.
+Entities exported by a library can be brought into scope in another component via the ``backpack-includes`` field.

 What provisions are brought into scope